Statflo/widget-sdk/README.md

 ## Events API

+Below are the details for all the events that are currently supported by Statflo.

 ### Outgoing Events

 The following events can be published from the widget so that the app can trigger certain functionality.